midl-dev/tezos-on-gke/README.md

 * compatible with mainnet and alphanet
 * blockchain snapshot download and import from a public URL for faster synchronization of the nodes
 * TODO:
-  * one command deployment with Cloud Deployment Manager
+  * one-command deployment with Cloud Deployment Manager
   * automatic payouts from a hot wallet with Backerei
   * support for two highly available signers
   * liveliness check of signers with canary signatures